 Virtual Private Network (VPN): Provides a secure communication channel over the Internet that requires authentication to set up the channel and encrypts all traffic flowing through the channel.
-Multi-Factor Authentication is required for all VPN connections.
-DUO Is our current MFA partner.

 7.5.5 Implementation Procedures

 The System Use Notice should be passively displayed such that no user action is required to view it before logging into the Kentucky Wesleyan computer or information system.